ten tips to hold onto your warm leads

 • Are a past customer who recently started a new job at one of your target accounts.

-In short, warm leads have raised their hand to say, "I'm interested in what you're talking about."
+Warm leads have shown clear interest in your solution through their behavior.
 They recognize your name, which makes them far more receptive to outreach than a cold contact.

 The goal of your SDRs is to take that initial spark of interest and, through smart nurturing, guide them toward becoming sales-ready.